 Christine Robinson is (or perhaps was, I did not check) the current housekeeper of Chatsworth Manor in Derbyshire.
 Chatsworth, of course, was used as “Pemberley” in the 2005 adaptation of Pride & Prejudice and thus figures heavily as my inspiration for the home of Mr. and Mrs. Darcy in my novels.
 Undoubtedly, the activities of a housekeeper in this modern era are vastly different from what Mrs. Reynolds had on her agenda back in the early 1800s!
 Nevertheless, then or now, the job is intense and the article is fascinating.

-To read the article online, click the link above.
-In case the article ever disappears from the Telegraph archives, I have copied the entire text below.
+The article has been removed from Sheffield Telegraph online, but luckily I have copied the entire text below.
 Look carefully for a mention of Matthew Macfadyen.

 CHRISTINE ROBINSON began her morning with an hour in the chilly car park kiosk, before unlocking all the doors of the area’s grandest stately home and briefing its guides.
 Next on her agenda was a hunt through the cellars in search of kitchen curios…

 It’s all in a day’s work for Chatsworth’s head housekeeper – and it’s a tradition that has spanned generations of her family.
 “My great-great-great-grandmother was a kitchen maid at Chatsworth: they drafted in local girls to help at busy times,” she says.
 “She also helped to cart stones from the family quarry to build an extension to the house back in the 1840s.”

 Over the years numerous members of her family have farmed or worked on the estate.
 Christine’s own stint began as a holiday job: “I was studying history at Newcastle and rang the housekeeper to see if there was anything going.